How exactly do you say where are you from in Italian? What’s more appropriate to say depending on the relationship between you and the other person?

 Where are you from? (formal)

-When you want to say you are from a given country or city, you have to use the preposition da + the name of the country or city itself.
+If you want to say that you are from a particular country or city, you have to use the preposition da + the name of the country or city itself.

 Beware!
-When you are introducing a country by its name in Italian, you will always need to add its definite article to the sentence.
-You don’t need to add any articles when introducing cities.
+When you introduce a country by its name in Italian, you must always add its definite article to the sentence.
+You don’t need to add an article when introducing a city.

 vengo… (I come)

-And that’s it, now you know how to say where are you from in Italian in all its forms!
+And that’s the end of our lesson on how to say where are you from in Italian in all its forms!

 What next?